Colonel (United States)

 Subdued insignia as worn on the current USMC Combat Utility Uniform and previously worn on the former Desert Camouflage Uniform and Battle Dress Uniform.

-A colonel (/ˈkɜːrnəl/) in the United States Army, Marine Corps, Air Force and Space Force, is the most senior field-grade military officer rank, immediately above the rank of lieutenant colonel and just below the rank of brigadier general.
+A colonel (/ˈkɜːrnəl/) in the United States Army, Marine Corps, Air Force, and Space Force is the most senior field-grade military officer rank immediately above the rank of lieutenant colonel and just below the rank of brigadier general.
 Colonel is equivalent to the naval rank of captain in the other uniformed services.
 (Note: The other United States uniformed services include the United States Navy, United States Coast Guard, United States Public Health Service Commissioned Corps, and National Oceanographic and Atmospheric Administration Commissioned Officer Corps.)
 By law, an officer previously required at least 22 years of cumulative service and a minimum of three years as a lieutenant colonel before being promoted to colonel.
-With the signing of the National Defense Authorization Act of 2019 (NDAA 2019), military services now have the authorization to directly commission new officers up to the rank of colonel.
+With the signing of the National Defense Authorization Act of 2019 (NDAA 2019) Public Law 115 - 232, military services now have the authorization to directly commission new officers up to the rank of colonel.
 The pay grade for colonel is O-6.

 When worn alone, the insignia of rank seen at right is worn centered on headgear and fatigue uniforms.
 When worn in pairs, the insignia is worn on the officer's left side while a mirror-image reverse version is worn on the right side, such that both of the eagles' heads face forward, to the wearer's front.